sfg-taxonpages/lygaeoidea/pages/about.md

 ### Extended data access
 _A goal of these pages is to ensure that the underlying data behind them are accessible in their digital format.
 By diversifying the ways the data are accessible (e.g. on the web page, in JSON, in Darwin Core standard), we increase the opportunities to both spot errors and provide new services and portals._

 - Researchers working on this project use their rich, multi-faceted access to the data via TaxonWorks' interfaces (e.g. filters, reporting, downloads).
-Access requires a project account, see [Contribute or get help](#contribute-or-get-help).
+Access requires a project account.
 - Data behind individual panels per page can be seen via the _Sitemap_ functionality.
 - Each page offers an option to download a _DarwinCore formatted table_ containing all data for this taxon and its children.
 - Panel data (each section on a page) and other information not available on these pages are accessible via a [TaxonWorks API](https://api.taxonworks.org) at [https://sfg.taxonworks.org/api/v1](https://sfg.taxonworks.org/api/v1).